mosparo/wordpress-plugin/readme.txt

 Because of a missing event in the Everest Forms plugin, the invisible mode of mosparo can only work in the normal submission mode, not in the AJAX submission mode.
 We're waiting for an additional event in the Everest Forms plugin, which makes the mosparo plugin compatible again.

 == Changelog ==

+= 1.15.0 =
+*Release Date: 30th August 2025*

+* [Change] Initialize the plugin and all modules with a later hook to prevent a problem with the unavailable text domain.
+* [Bugfix] Formidable: Reset the mosparo box when the validation of a form fails.

 = 1.14.2 =
 *Release Date: 23rd August 2025*